Dairy free and suitable for vegetarians

 This is a rich, moist and dark cake for chocolate lovers.
 It is perfect with a cup of coffee and also makes a lovely dessert at the end of a special meal.
-Serve on its own or with fresh raspberries/strawberries and it is great with a scoop of vanilla or raspberry soya ice cream.
+Serve on its own or with fresh berries and a scoop of dairy-free ice cream.

-Store in the fridge and it will keep for a couple of days.
+Store it in the fridge and it will keep for a couple of days.

 Plain chocolate (about 70% cocoa solids)- 180g

 ‘pure’ dairy-free, sunflower spread- 180g

 Ground almonds -75g

 Equipment – 1X 20cm cake tin.
 Baking parchment or greasproof paper to line the base.
 Whisk.
 Wooden spoon.
 Metal spoon.
 Small (heat proof), medium and large mixing bowls

 1) Heat the oven to 160oC fan (180oC or gas mark 4).
 Lightly grease the sides of the tin and dust with some flour.
 Cut the baking parchment to the correct size and use it to line the base of the tin.